CT head (an approach)

 window: W:8 HU L:32 HU or W:40 HU L:40 HU

 Now search for subtle cortical hypoattenuation by assessing grey-white differentiation.
 The cortical grey matter should be readily differentiated from the white matter.
 The deep grey matter should be distinct from the white matter also.
 Pay particular attention to the insular cortex and basal ganglia as they are lost early in middle cerebral artery infarction.

-Don't forget that a CT of the head does not just look at the brain.
+Do not forget that a CT of the head does not just look at the brain.
 Soften the window to something suitable for soft tissues and especially in the anterior face including the globe, sinuses, palate and pharynx.
-Check the scalp for focal lesions of hematomas.
+Check the scalp for focal lesions or hematomas.

 Now, and lastly, review the bones.
-This should always be performed, even when a bony algorithm hasn't been provided or where slice thickness is suboptimal.
-Note that if there is a history of trauma, then dedicated thin bony images are required to detect undisplaced fractures.
+This should always be performed, even when a bony algorithm has not been provided or where slice thickness is suboptimal.
+Note that if there is a history of trauma, then dedicated thin bony images are helpful to detect undisplaced fractures.

 Review the skull vault for any fractures or destructive lesions.
 Spend some time checking the base of the skull as the increased complexity of this region can make identification of abnormalities more difficult.
-Don't forget to ensure that both TMJs are normally aligned.
+Do not forget to ensure that both TMJs are normally aligned.

 Review areas are different for everybody and you will develop your own list over time, usually as the result of misses, but some common review areas for a CT head include: